iti-ict/wakamiti/plugins/db-wakamiti-plugin/docs/en.md

     schema: TESTDB
 ```

----
+<br /><br />

 ### `database.metadata.catalog`
 Sets the catalog that should be used in order to retrieve meta-data as primary keys and nullability.
 If not specified,
 the default catalog returned by the connection will be used (in case the database system uses one).

 Example: